-A key gene for brain developmentDecember 14th, 2012 in Genetics
+A key gene for brain developmentDecember 14, 2012 in Medicine & Health / Genetics

 (Medical Xpress)—Neurobiologists at the Research institute of Molecular Pathology (IMP) in Vienna have discovered one of the key genes required to make a brain.
 Mutations in this gene, called TUBB5, cause neurodevelopmental disease in children.